 Bank of the Philippine Islands

-Founded in 1851, Bank of the Philippine Islands is the first bank in the Philippines and in the Southeast Asian region.
-BPI is a universal bank and together with its subsidiaries and affiliates, it offers a wide range of financial products and solutions that serve both retail and corporate clients.
-BPI's services include consumer banking and lending, asset management, insurance, securities brokerage and distribution, foreign exchange, leasing, and corporate and investment banking.
-The bank has a network of over 800 branches in the Philippines, Hong Kong and Europe.
+Established in 1851, BPI is one of the oldest and largest banks in the Philippines and the South East Asian region, with over 14,500 employees.
+BPI is a universal bank, offering with its subsidiaries and affiliates a broad range of financial products and solutions for both retail and corporate clients.
+The bank has a network of more than 800 branches in the Philippines, Hong Kong and Europe.

 IFC Managed Co-Lending Portfolio Program (MCPP)